 Mr. Matsui, who told us about Maki-do Cave

-This time, Matsui Masaki told us more about Maki-do Cave.
-He said, "The temperature in Maki-do Cave is around 15 degrees all year round, so please come not only in summer but also in autumn and winter.
-In autumn, the leaves are beautiful and in winter, it is warm, so it is recommended.
-In addition, in winter, the humidity drops, so the surfaces of the stalactites sparkle and shine beautifully.
+This time, Matsui Masaki gave us detailed information about Maki-do Cave.
+He said, "The temperature at Maki-do Cave is around 15 degrees Celsius all year round, so please come not only in the summer but also in the fall and winter.
+In the fall, the leaves are beautiful, and in the winter, it's warm and I recommend it.
+What's more, in the winter, the humidity drops, so the surfaces of the stalactites sparkle and shine beautifully.
 Please enjoy the fantastical Maki-do Cave."

 Stalactites that shine like jewels